 Russell Pavlicek has been a speaker at over 50 open source conferences.
 A Linux user since 1995, he was an Open Source columnist for Infoworld and Processor magazines, as well as a former panelist on The Linux Show weekly webcast.
 He is author of one book on Open Source, with over 150 published pieces.
 He began working with cloud technologies before the term "cloud" was coined.
-With over 20 years of software consulting and delivery experience, he currently employed by Citrix Systems as an...
+With over 20 years of software consulting and delivery experience, he...
 Read More →

 Thursday March 27, 2014 4:30pm - 5:20pm